mortezakowkabi/jcb-persian-documentation/057-Drag-and-Drop-Upload-functionality-in-JCB.md

 [00:07:44](https://www.youtube.com/watch?v=UvzDyVQyHDI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m44s)

 It has a method of getting a hash, a checksum of the package.
-You can make sure that it tells you that the package PASSED checksum validation!
-On this point the package is on your server.
-You can click cancel and that will delete the package from your server.
+You can make sure that it tells you that  ' _This package PASSED checksum validation!_ '.
+On this point, the package is on your server.
+You can click 'Cancel' and that will delete the package from your server.
 On the top of the page it tells you that the validation is passed.
-The actual package that we are distributing is the one you've now have.
+The actual package that we are distributing is the one you have now.
 You can verify that by clicking on this link http://raw.githubusevomponent.com/vdm-oi/JCB-Packages/master/JCB_helloWorld.sha.
 It should open a simple text string.
-This text string should be the same [00:08:32](https://www.youtube.com/watch?v=UvzDyVQyHDI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m32s) as the one you see In Data Importer.
-That is just a heads up and its an area which we started adding some checksum validation.
-It's not military grade but it's fair enough.
-I think anyone trying to stand in the middle of this, He's going to make quite crazy gymnastics  to take care of.
+This text string should be the same as the one you see In Data Importer.
+[00:08:32](https://www.youtube.com/watch?v=UvzDyVQyHDI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m32s)  That is just a heads up and its an area where we started to add some checksum validation.
+It is not military grade but it is fair enough. <<<<<<

 ### Imported Package - Quiet - Force Local Update